-It is also recognised that it is not always possible for staff to maintain physical distance from students and it is not appropriate that they would always be expected to do so where this could have a detrimental impact on the student.
+It is also recognised that it is not always possible for staff to maintain physical distance from students and it is not appropriate that they would always be expected to do so where this could have a detrimental impact on the student i.e. if a student sustains an injury and requires first aid.

-However, where possible staff should maintain a minimum of 1 m distance and where possible 2m.
+However where possible staff should maintain a minimum of 1 m distance and where possible 2m.
 They should also take measures to avoid close contact at face to face level such as remaining standing rather than sitting beside/crouching down.